NeonGraal/PlantUmlClassDiagramGenerator/README.md

 - -ignore: (Optional) Specify the accessibility of members to ignore, with a comma separated list.
 - -excludePaths: (Optional) Specify the exclude file and directory.
   Specifies a relative path from the "InputPath", with a comma separated list.
+- -createAssociation: (Obselete) Create object associations from references of fields and properites.
-- -createAssociation: (Optional) Create object associations from references of fields and properites.
+- -fields: (Optional) Create object associations from references of fields and properites.
+- -constructor: (Optional) Create object associations from references constructor parameters.
 - -allInOne: (Optional) Only if -dir is set: copy the output of all diagrams to file include.puml (this allows a PlanUMLServer to render it).